How to Create Drop-down Lists in Excel – Data Validation Lists

 That’s why they are also called data validation lists.
 They help to make sure that only valid data makes it into the cells that you’ve applied it to.

-This can be helpful when multiple users are entering data on the same sheet and you want the options to be limited to a list of items or values that you’ve already approved.
+This makes data entry faster and easier.
+It can also be helpful when multiple users are entering data on the same sheet, and you want the options to be limited to a list of items or values that you’ve already approved.

 We can also use drop-down lists to create interactive reports and financial models, where results change when the user changes a cell’s value.

 How to Create a Drop-down (Data Validation) List

 To create a drop-down list, start by going to the Data tab on the Ribbon and click the Data Validation button.